 - Wash the outside of the squash and pat dry.
 Carefully slice in half through the stem end, and use a large spoon to clean out the seeds.

-- Select either savory or sweet toppings, and sprinkle them onto the cut sides of the squash.
+- Select either savory or sweet toppings, and sprinkle onto the cut sides of the squash.
 Place trivet in bottom of Instant Pot.
-Add water.
+Add 1 cup water.

 - Arrange squash halves cut-side up on the trivet.
 Close and secure the Instant Pot lid, and set to sealing.
 For a small/medium acorn squash (about 5 inches diameter): cook at high pressure for 5 minutes, then let the pressure naturally release for 5 minutes.
 Quick release remaining pressure.
 For a large squash (6 to 6.5 inches diameter): cook at high pressure for 6 to 7 minutes, followed by natural release for 5 minutes.
 Quick release the remaining pressure.

 - Carefully remove the Instant Pot lid, tilting it away (careful of the steam).
 Let the squash to cool for a few minutes.
 The cooked squash can be tricky to remove from the Instant Pot.
 The easiest way I've found is to use two large wooden spoons (or similar utensils) to grab each squash half and carefully lift out onto a plate.

 - Serve immediately, or cool completely before placing in a storage container and refrigerating.